sancovp/OPERA_docs/README.md

-# OPERA_docs

-Read them in an order like this:

-Intro OPERA,
-OPERA_xpol,
-Intro_xpol,
-ToOT,
-ToOT_prompts,
-example_query

 # OPERA: The Evolutionary Brain and Function-Calling OS for AI Agents
 In the rapidly advancing field of artificial intelligence, OPERA (Ontomata is_a Progenitor and Evolutionary Reliquary Agent) stands out as a groundbreaking framework that combines the principles of ontology, function calling, and evolutionary growth.
 This innovative system serves as both the cognitive core and operational backbone for AI agents, enabling them to develop, adapt, and scale their capabilities dynamically.
 By leveraging a structured ontology and function-calling mechanisms, OPERA facilitates the continuous evolution of AI agents, making it a powerful tool for complex problem-solving and knowledge synthesis.